 #2 Tell a story

-Storytelling is one of the most effective ways to capture your audience’s attention and evoke emotions.
+Storytelling is a powerful technique to engage your audience and stir emotions, making it an excellent strategy for how to start off a presentation.
 Starting your presentation with a story can take your audience to a different time and place, and fully immerse them in the topic you’re about to cover.
 A study on neural coupling found that people’s brain waves can start to synchronize with those of the storyteller as they’re listening to the story unfold.
 So, not only can you mentally transport your audience to a time and place of your choosing, but you can also literally be on the same wavelength.

 To make this fascinating impact, you can’t just start telling a story without thinking about the plot line and the way you’re going to go about it.
 You’ll have to practice your storytelling skills beforehand and go over the plotline several times to get it right.